Internet censorship: Around the world

 From 1995 to 2002, the government of South Korea passed the Telecommunications Business Act (TBA), the first internet censorship law in the world.
 As more people in more places begin using the Internet for important activities, there is an increase in online censorship, using increasingly sophisticated techniques.
 The motives, scope, and effectiveness of Internet censorship vary widely from country to country.
 The countries engaged in state-mandated filtering are clustered in three main regions of the world: east Asia, central Asia, and the Middle East/North Africa.

 Countries in other regions also practice certain forms of filtering.
 In the United States, state-mandated Internet filtering occurs on some computers in libraries and K–12 schools.
 Content related to Nazism or Holocaust denial is blocked in France and Germany.
 Child pornography and hate speech are blocked in many countries throughout the world.
 In fact, many countries throughout the world, including some democracies with long traditions of strong support for freedom of expression and freedom of the press, are engaged in some amount of online censorship, often with substantial public support.

 Internet censorship in China is among the most stringent in the world.
 The government blocks Web sites that discuss the Dalai Lama, the 1989 crackdown on Tiananmen Square protesters, the banned spiritual practice Falun Gong, as well as many general Internet sites.
 The government requires Internet search firms and state media to censor issues deemed officially "sensitive," and blocks access to foreign websites including Facebook, Twitter, and YouTube.
 According to a study in 2014, censorship in China is used to muzzle those outside government who attempt to spur the creation of crowds for any reason—in opposition to, in support of, or unrelated to the government.

 There are international bodies that oppose internet censorship, for example "Internet censorship is open to challenge at the World Trade Organization (WTO) as it can restrict trade in online services, a forthcoming study argues".

+On 28 November 2024, Australia passed a social media ban for users under 16, this, along with The Anxious Generation by Johnathan Haidt and the UK's Online Safety Act have led to many other countries and subdivisions to enact or propose similar social media bans, with similar actions following in Brazil and Indonesia in March 2026, Malaysia in June 2026 and Florida by mid-June 2026.
+As a result of these proposals, some online platforms such as Roblox have made their age verification policies global in order to close loopholes around these policies because if they fail to comply, they could face heavy fines.